-She said with a smile about her royal title, "After years of creating a whole kingdom with over twelve characters, it's been a labor of love, so I get to be the Queen Mother of Personality-Ville."
+She said with a smile about her royal title, "After years of creating a whole kingdom with over twelve characters, it's been a labor of love, so the only title that seemed right was, the Queen Mother of Personality-Ville."

-She has a background in teaching, counseling, finance, and marketing.
+She has a background in teaching, counseling, English and elementary tutoring, CRT--Diversity, ESL, finance, and marketing.
 She has been awarded an inclusion in Who's Who in the West 1986, for being the only woman and youngest executive of AM International, a former Fortune 500 company.
 (Something a typical Castle person would do at only 26!
 Marquis Who's Who included under "Kimberly Ann Herbener.")

 Surviving being hit by three drunk-drivers in one month several years ago, aggravated a heart condition that increasingly zapped Kimberly's energy.
 She now works part-time and because of this "different ability," she was awarded an Iowa Entrepreneurs with Disabilities grant.
 Her drive and ambition are still the same.
 It was because of her desire to continue to work, she came up with creative ways to adjust to her condition, thus her unique seminars were born.